openelections/docs/FOIARequest.md

 * Give a copy of the letter to OpenElections staff for review.
 You can email [Serdar](mailto:zstumgoren@gmail.com) or [Derek](mailto:dwillis@gmail.com) directly.

-* Once we give you the thumbs up, send or email it yourself to the contact you find on the FEC site.
+* Send or email it yourself to the contact you find on the FEC site.

 * Note the date you sent the letter in the overview section at the top of the form in our [admin](http://dashboard.openelections.net/admin).